giulianopz/newscanoe/README.md

 Once loaded, feeds are cached in the directory `$XDG_CACHE_HOME/newscanoe` or `$HOME/.cache/newscanoe`.

-Currently, the app uses just the default foreground colour (+ red/green as feedbacks to user actions) of your terminal theme to highlight the different UI components.
+Currently, the app uses just the default foreground colour (+ few colors as feedbacks to user actions) of your terminal theme to highlight the different UI components.

 ### Keybindings